George Floyd’s death spurs demonstrations in Texas cities

 “That’s a private citizen’s car,” he told the paper.
 “That has nothing to do with the police.
 We can have justice and peace.”

-A protester holds a sign at a rally for George Floyd and Mike Ramos at Austin Police headquarters on May 30, 2020.
+First: A protester holds a sign at a rally for George Floyd and Mike Ramos at Austin Police headquarters on May 30, 2020.
+Last: Graffiti on the Austin Police headquarters.
 Miguel Gutierrez Jr./The Texas Tribune

-Austin police officers look towards protesters after firing tear gas at the crowd.
-Protesters would run under the Interstate 35 overpass crouch down in front of the police officers.
-May 30, 2020.
+First: A protester walks in front of a burning car.
+Last: Austin police officers look toward protesters after firing tear gas and rubber bullets at the crowd.
+Protesters would run under the Interstate 35 overpass or crouch down in front of the police officers to avoid being hit.
 Miguel Gutierrez Jr./The Texas Tribune

-Police officers on horseback approach a crowd gathered to protest the deaths of George Floyd and Mike Ramos, in Austin on May 30, 2020.
+First: Police officers on horseback approach a crowd gathered to protest the deaths of George Floyd and Mike Ramos, in Austin on May 30, 2020.
+Last: Protesters raise their hands in protest.
 Eddie Gaspar/The Texas Tribune

-A protester is sprayed in the face with a liquid during a rally in downtown Austin.
-Austin Police officers sprayed pepper spray and fired rubber bullets at protesters.
-May 30, 2020.
+First: A protester is sprayed in the face with a liquid during a rally near downtown Austin.
+Austin Police officers sprayed pepper spray and fired rubber bullets at protesters during clashes at the rally.
+Last: A protester stares down a law enforcement officer during a march near downtown Austin.
+The group gathered to oppose the recent deaths of George Floyd and Mike Ramos.
+Both were killed while being arrested by police.
 Courtesy of Dylan Manshack

 On Friday, protests took place at Houston City Hall.
 Photographer Pu Ying Huang was there to document.

-John Morrison, a community activist, speaks at a Black Lives Matter rally for George Floyd at Houston City Hall.
-May 29, 2020.
+First: John Morrison, a community activist, spoke at a Black Lives Matter rally for George Floyd at Houston City Hall.
+Last: Protesters gathered at the Houston rally.
+Floyd, a former Houston resident, died after a white Minneapolis police officer kneeled on his neck.
 Pu Ying Huang for The Texas Tribune

-Alea Rolison wears a mask that reads, "I can't breathe,” at a rally for George Floyd in Houston, Texas.
+First: Alea Rolison wore a mask that read, "I can't breathe,” at a Houston rally.
+Last: Protesters marched at a rally for George Floyd in Houston.
 Pu Ying Huang for The Texas Tribune

 In Dallas, photographer Shelby Tauber captured scenes from what organizers described as a march and solidarity rally for Floyd and for Breonna Taylor.
 The march started outside the downtown police headquarters.

-Protesters march in Dallas in memory of George Floyd and Breonna Taylor on May 29, 2019.
+First: Protesters marched in Dallas in memory of George Floyd and Breonna Taylor on May 29, 2019.
+Last: Protesters confront a line of Dallas police officers at a march for George Floyd in Dallas.
 Shelby Tauber for The Texas Tribune

 Alex Samuels contributed reporting.